alphagov/govwifi-tech-docs/source/documentation/phase1.md

 **Get an account**

-Your department, agency or team must have a GovWifi account.
-Sign up for an account on the [GovWifi admin platform](https://admin.wifi.service.gov.uk/users/sign_up).
+Your department, agency or team must sign up for a GovWifi admin account on the [GovWifi admin platform](https://admin.wifi.service.gov.uk/users/sign_up).

-To provide you with an account, we need to store some personal data about you.
-Please see our privacy notice for details.

-Once you have an account, you can access the GovWifi admin platform.
-This tool allows you to manage your GovWifi configuration.

 If you're having problems signing up for an account, contact us at [govwifi-support@digital.cabinet-office.gov.uk](govwifi-support@digital.cabinet-office.gov.uk).